Primary tabs

 Continuing

-MPhil students taking Biological Anthropological Science wishing to continue to the PhD in Biological Anthropology are required to pass the MPhil degree (which is Pass/Fail only).
-Before applying they must obtain support from a potential supervisor.
-This might not be the person who supervised the MPhil thesis but students will need to let the potential PhD supervisor see substantive written work in addition to a draft thesis proposal at an early stage in the academic year.
-In some circumstances, additional academic conditions may be set to ensure that appropriate skills are in place prior to admission to the PhD programme.
+Students taking the MPhil in Biological Anthropological Science who wish to continue to the PhD in Biological Anthropology are required to pass the MPhil degree (which is Pass/Fail only).
+They must obtain the support of an appropriate supervisor before making an application.
+In some circumstances, additional academic conditions may be set to ensure that appropriate skills are in place prior to admittance to the PhD programme.

 Open Days